 A school may be required to modify its procedures for ensuring a timely response to its Enrollment Reporting Roster File, thereby avoiding the late enrollment reporting notification the NSLDS generates, and to respond promptly in the event that it receives such a notice.
-A school may need to verify that NSLDS has correct contact information, including e-mail addresses, for its enrollment reporting contact, primary contact, and chief executive officer or president.
+A school may need to verify that NSLDS has correct contact information, including e-mail addresses, for its Enrollment Reporting Contact, Primary Contact, and Chief Executive Officer or President.
 A school that uses a servicer to submit its Enrollment Reporting Submittal File may need to review its procedures to ensure an effective method of communication with the servicer if the school receives a late enrollment reporting notification, and determine the servicer's response to that notice.

-A lender may receive more timely enrollment status updates based on a school's response to the NSLDS's prompt notice of overdue enrollment data updates.
+A lender may receive more timely enrollment status change information based on a school's response to the NSLDS's prompt notice of overdue enrollment data updates.

-A guarantor may receive more timely enrollment status updates based on a school's response to the NSLDS's prompt notice of overdue enrollment data updates.
+A guarantor may receive more timely enrollment status change information based on a school's response to the NSLDS's prompt notice of overdue enrollment data updates.
 A guarantor may also be required to modify school program review standards to document a school's response to the NSLDS's revised schedule for generating a late enrollment reporting notification.

-The Department may receive more timely enrollment status updates based on a school's response to the NSLDS's prompt notice of overdue enrollment data updates.
+The Department may receive more timely enrollment status change information based on a school's response to the NSLDS's prompt notice of overdue enrollment data updates.
 The Department may be required to modify school program review standards to document a school's response to the NSLDS's revised schedule for generating a late enrollment reporting notification.

-April 8, 2008
+DATE SUBMITTED TO CM POLICY COMMITTEE: April 8, 2008